-There are many psychological disorders that include impulsive tendencies for a wide variety of behaviors, including sexual activity, stealing, gambling, lying, violence, eating disorders, physical abuse to oneself, vandalism and arson, Internet and video game addiction, and more.
-In short, any behavior that involves the inability to resist actions that are ultimately harmful to the individual or others can be classed as an Impulse Control Disorder.
-Substance abuse, whether it involves drugs or alcohol, is probably the most common problem.
+One of the primary causes of teen substance abuse is a class of common conditions known as impulse control disorders.
+Disorders of this nature involve an individual who has difficulty resisting the urge to engage in certain behavior and actions.
+These behaviors and actions are ultimately harmful and self-destructive.
+Impulsive behavior can also involve positive actions, such as those relating to healthy lifestyle choices or any behavior that has a positive result.
+However, when a teen with an impulse control disorder consistently engages in negative behaviors and actions, professional attention is required.
+Many psychological disorders include impulsive tendencies for a wide variety of behaviors, including sexual activity, stealing, gambling, lying, violence, eating disorders, physical abuse to oneself, vandalism and arson, Internet and video game addiction, and more.
+In short, any behavior that involves the inability to resist actions that are ultimately harmful to the individual or others can be classed as an impulse control disorder.
+Substance abuse, whether it involves drugs or alcohol, is one of the most common problems.

 Causes of Impulse Control Disorders